 Mentoring is a great way to learn new things, provide support and develop people.
 It is also one of the most effective ways to redress inequality in the workplace.
 There are benefits for all involved, including organisations, but it does require some preparation.
-Knowing what it takes to be a good mentor is essential to the success of any mentoring relationship.
+Knowing what it takes to make a good mentor is essential to the success of any mentoring relationship. (or programme).
 Read on for things to look out for….

 In the way that we urge potential mentees to do some ‘pre-work’, we ask mentors to make sure they do some too.
 Broadly speaking, mentors and mentees should do the same thing: look at why they feel they need or want a mentor/be a mentor and who would be the right person to work with.
 We always advise mentoring training for anyone who is serious about becoming a mentor.
 In the absence of that however, here are a few things to think about if you’re thinking of setting up a mentoring programme or becoming one yourself.